jmorais/anvilformac/Readme.md

 Welcome to Anvil!

-This application is a couple of years old and could do with a re-write, but I don't have much time to work on it these days.
+This version does not work with Hammer!

+To make it work with PHP sites, your Apache directory root has to be `~/Sites/php`.